malus-security/sandscout/README.md

 convertToProlog.sh <SBPL Profile> <outputFileForPLFacts> <PLRulesToUse> <outputFileForFactsAndRules>
 ```

-facts.pl: This is a prolog database of all facts output by our SBPL to Prolog compiler, `smartPly.py`.

 `rules.pl`: These prolog rules act sort of like functions which help us make queries.
 Our queries are defined in this file, but they are called by `script.pl`.

-`factsAndRules.pl`: Concatenation of `facts.pl` and `rules.pl` which is used to process queries.

 `script.pl`: This is a script which loads libraries and databases into Prolog and calls our queries.